Augustvic/LimitGo/README.md

 ## Quick Start

-Please see [wiki](), which explains detailed introduction and more samples.
+Please see [wiki](https://github.com/Augustvic/LimitGo/wiki), which explains detailed introduction and more samples, the tests in this project may also helps a lot.